elopio/docs/source/version2/includes/_callAPI.md

 #### **Returns:**

-* (number) Unix timestamp at which the Market's Designated Reporting Phase ends, as a stringified unsigned integer.
+* (string) Unix timestamp at which the Market's Designated Reporting Phase ends, as a stringified unsigned integer.

 ### augur.api.Market.getDisputePacingOn(p, callback)